khieta/technica-2022/README.md

 (Solutions from <https://ericpony.github.io/z3py-tutorial/guide-examples.htm>)

 #### Rabbits and Chickens
 Uncle Henry has 48 rabbits and chickes.
-He knows his rabbits and checkis have 108 legs, but does not know the exact number of rabbits and chickens?
+He knows his rabbits and checkis have 108 legs, but does not know the exact number of rabbits and chickens.
 Can you help him?
 How many rabbits and chickes does Uncle Henry have?

 ```python
 # Create 2 integer variables